MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

     The first two phases of **Device preparation** and **Device setup** are part of the Device ESP while the final phase of **Account setup** is part of the User ESP.
 For Windows Autopilot self-deploying mode, only the Device ESP and its related two related phases (**Device preparation** and **Device setup**) run.

 > [!Note]
-> User ESP and **Account setup** are not recommended for Teams Rooms deployments.
+> User ESP and **Account setup** aren't recommended for Teams Rooms deployments.

 5. During **Device setup** the Teams Rooms app update tool will run and update the app.
 When the device ESP process completes, the Windows Autopilot self-deploying deployment is complete, and the Teams Rooms Out-of-box experience starts.

-6. At this point, the Teams Room app will detect the Autopilot profile and initiate Auto-login.
-The credentials for the Resource Account assigned to this Autopilot device will be retrieved securely and provisioned.
-When this is complete, the device will automatically login and be ready to facilitate meetings.
+6. The Teams Room app will now detect the Autopilot profile and initiate Auto-login.
+The credentials for the Resource Account that is assigned to this Autopilot device are used.
+When this is complete, the device will automatically login and be ready for Teams meetings.

 ## Frequently Asked Questions